terraform-google-modules/terraform-google-secret/README.md

 - /examples: examples for using this module
 - /test: Folders with files for testing the module (see Testing section on this file)
 - /main.tf: main file for this module, contains primary logic for operate the module
-- /*_constraints.tf: files for manage the policy resources
 - /variables.tf: all the variables for the module
 - /output.tf: the outputs of the module
 - /readme.MD: this file